mwenge/matrix/src/README.md

 characters without affecting any of the other characters displayed on the screen.

+This technique is only possible because changing the source value of the character set has an immediate effect on the way that character is displayed, there's no need to redraw or repaint the character, the Commodore graphics chip takes care of it automatically.

 This is why the text for the scrolling text message isn't defined using 'normal PETSCII characters but references locations later on in the character set RAM:
 ```asm